VeronicaLourens/portfolio-1/README.md

 * As a returning user, I want the car dealer's website not only provide a collection of cars but also information about the range of services available for further visiting.

-* As a frequent user, I want to know more about cars' design and other features such as engine capacity etc. I also want to know what service packages are offered when buying cars.
+* As a frequent user, I want to know more about cars' design and other features.
+I also want to know what service packages are offered when buying cars.

 * As a frequent user, I want to know the contact details of Super cars company for viewing and test drive.